valhalla/valhalla-docs/add-routing-to-a-map.md

 You will need to modify the path to reflect your working directory if you are not using the folder names suggested in the earlier section.

-1. In index.html, in the `<head>` section, add a reference to your Leaflet CSS file..
+1. In index.html, in the `<head>` section, add a reference to your Leaflet CSS file.
   ```html
   <link rel="stylesheet" href="leaflet/leaflet.css">
   ```